Shreyask24/DSA/README.md

 }
 ```

+# Median from k Smallest and Largest Elements

-# Given an array of integers values and an integer k, perform the following operations:
+Given an array of integers values and an integer k, perform the following operations:
 - Find the k smallest numbers from the array.
 - Find the k largest numbers from the array.
 - Compute the median of the k smallest numbers.